miningpy/miningpy/docs/core/core.rst

-miningpy core API
+MiningPy core API
 =====================

-This page describes the core functions in the miningpy library
+This page describes the core functions in MiningPy

-The core module contains...

 .. currentmodule:: miningpy.core